MetaGS/store/README.md

 11. onSnapshot on adding review is not working, it doesnt immidiately updates, user can send other review if he does not reloads the page
 12. what is left: see more, filters, searchbar, mobile version and some styles.
-13. see more, carousel, mobile version, get help, advanced search
+13. see more, carousel, mobile version, get help, advanced search, profile,
+14. firestore rules, firebase functions